doublechaintech/daas-with-github-actions/README.md

 # 1. daas-with-github-actions
 A low code platform run with github actions， powered by daas and Knowlege Spec Markup Language(KSML), running on Github Actions infrastructure

-* Learn more with daas and KSML https://github.com/doublechaintech/daas-start-kit
+* Learn more about daas and KSML https://github.com/doublechaintech/daas-start-kit
+* Learn more about custom backend java code: https://kdocs.cn/l/sUdwkkyZD?f=130
 * Learn more with github actions https://github.com/features/actions
 * Go to [MODELSAMPLES.md](/MODELSAMPLES.md) to try more samples.